bagusedh/ciscodude.net/_posts/2014-01-12-ssl-ciphers.markdown

 {% endhighlight %}

 This is also useful (different config value names) in things like dovecot.conf and also apache's SSL vhost configs.

-**This page is outdated.
-Please use the [Mozilla SSL Configuration Generator ](https://mozilla.github.io/server-side-tls/ssl-config-generator/) to generate a secure configuration.**